Portugal laurel is a beautiful evergreen shrub with deep dark green leaves.

 - Larger trees may cope with three or four, leading to up to 12 cuts.

 In doing this, the size of the tree is reduced.
-Light is brought back to the center of the tree.
+Light finds its way back to the center of the tree.
 New branches can sprout from buds on the upper trunk and main branches.
 This will fill the tree in and eliminate bare spots.
 Also, plants underneath get more light.

 - The strongest, most vigorous branches are cut back.
 Their vigor will trigger new buds and branches below the cut.
 That’s why we go deeper into the tree on the most vigorous branches.